On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Paths

 \section{\texorpdfstring{$(t,r)$}{} Broadcast Domination of Paths}

 In this section we study the $(t,r)$ broadcast domination number of paths on $n$ vertices.
-In fact, we are able to give the $(t,r)$ broadcast domination number of $P_n$ for any $t \geq r \geq 1$.
+We find the $(t,r)$ broadcast domination number of $P_n$ for any $t \geq r \geq 1$.
 We begin by considering the size of the overlap needed between two towers in order to build an efficient broadcast for $P_n$.

-\begin{lemma} Given a $(t, r)$ broadcast dominating set $D$ of a path $P_n$, any two consecutive broadcast vertices in $D$ have an overlap in their broadcast zones of at least $r - 1$ vertices. \end{lemma}
+\begin{lemma} Given a $(t, r)$ broadcast dominating set $D$ of a path $P_n$, any two consecutive broadcast vertices in $D$ have an overlap in their broadcast zones of at least $r - 1$ vertices, with the overlap being precisely $r-1$ vertices when two consecutive broadcast vertices are distance $2t-r$ from each other, so that vertices in the overlap receive exactly $r$ amount of signal. \end{lemma}

 \begin{proof} Consider $\gamma_{t, t-k}(P_n)$, which is the size of an optimal $(t, t-k)$ broadcast dominating set.
-Without overlap, there will be $t-k-1$ vertices in the broadcast zone of a tower that receive insufficient signal.
+Without overlap and when placing towers left to right, there will be $t-k-1$ vertices to the right of the tower that receive insufficient signal.
 Each of these vertices needs to receive signal from another tower.
 Thus, the amount of overlap between two broadcast towers needs to be at least $t-k-1$.
 Note that the required reception is just $r = t - k$, so the amount of the overlapped vertices is at least $t - k - 1 = r- 1,$ as desired. \end{proof}

 We are now ready to prove Theorem \ref{thm:trpath} using Lemma \ref{vertex_overlap}.

 \trpath* \begin{proof}

 To construct an optimal dominating set by maximizing the size of a broadcast tower's broadcast zone, we want the first vertex of the path to have reception $r$, as shown in Figure \ref{fig:pathconstructionex}.
 There are $t-r$ vertices from the first vertex to the broadcast tower and $t$ vertices following the broadcast tower that receive reception from this tower, so the size of the broadcast zone is then $2t - r$.
 So, we want to partition the path into groups of $2t - r$ vertices, and place a tower in each partition.
 If no overlap was necessary, the number of towers used would be$ \left \lceil \frac{n}{2t - r} \right \rceil$.
 However, there is necessary overlap required so that all vertices have at least reception $r$.
 We know $r-1$ vertices in each broadcast zone also belong to another broadcast zone.
 If overlap is required, which is when $r > 1$, we need more towers.
 To account for the towers needed for the $r-1$ overlapped vertices in each partition, which are size $2t-r$, we must add $r-1$ to the number of vertices $n$.
 Therefore, we've constructed a dominating set on a path with $n$ vertices that uses $\left \lceil \frac{n+r-1}{2t-r} \right \rceil$ towers.